 Go Rock Climbing in Viñales

-The group at Cuba Climbing (Cuba Climbing ) are best placed for the most up to date information on where to climb, where to find guides and how to hire equipment.
+The group at Cuba Climbing (Cuba Climbing ) is best placed for the most up-to-date information on where to climb, where to find guides, and how to hire equipment.
 You can also arrange a tour or a guide via your casa Particular in Viñales.

 Hike to Los Aquaticos Viñales

 In 1943 a small community of local Cuban people was formed as a result of having no access to regular medicine and pharmaceuticals.
 Los Aquaticos used the healing power of water.
-There are directions in the Cuba Lonely Planet Guide (check it out here) as to how to hike to Los Aquaticos.
+There are directions in the Cuba Lonely Planet Guide as to how to hike to Los Aquaticos.
 There are no signs on the route, but lots of spots along the way to ask for directions.
 The blue house at the halfway point on the mountain is your destination where the owners will happily talk to you about the curing powers of the water.
-Alternatively you can take this incredible guided sunrise hike to Los Aquaticos.
+Alternatively, you can take this incredible guided sunrise hike to Los Acuaticos.

 Visit the Jardin de Caridad Botanic Garden in Viñales

 The Jardin de Caridad, Viñales is a mother and daughter run private operation.
 Viñales’ Botanical Gardens offer a free guided tour (although tips are expected).
 You’ll find it located in a casa particular and with an onsite restaurant.
 This isn’t a formal botanical garden, more the personal garden of local Cubanos, but you’ll find a mix of medicinal plants, flowers, and ornamental displays.
 It’s open from 0800 until 1700 and is found around the corner on the opposite side of the Cupet petrol/gas station.
 You’ll visit the botanical gardens in Vinales on this FREE walking tour of Vinales.